 Do all of your boxes look the same at first glance even though there are 8 different fragrances?
 That’s a nightmare in a retail environment.
 How about that pretty wax seal?
 Disaster when customers open up boxes to smell what’s inside.

 Stores are also going to want testers and they are going to want them for 50% off of the wholesale price.
 With so much to cover in selling wholesale, we’ll tackle this one in it’s own blog post!

 Make sure you have excellent photos of your product and that means really excellent photos.
 With so much fantastically, amazingly, great content out there, you can’t afford to have your photos be anything less than superb!
 Honestly, this whole excellent photo thing cannot be stressed enough, but I think you probably get the idea!
-Now go get selling and make some bucks!!!
+Now go get selling and make some big bucks!!!

-READ OUR CANDLE BUSINESS SCHOOL SERIES:
+READ THE FULL CANDLE BUSINESS SCHOOL SERIES: